 With the majority of UK nurses being female, the range of professional footwear available for men has been fairly limited compared to their female counterparts, leaving male nurses with a choice limited to basic clogs and trainers.

-As the popularity of the profession has grown among men, so has the choice available in footwear, giving a variety of options that are stylish and practical, with many styles available up to UK size 13.
+As the popularity of the profession has grown among men, so has the choice available in footwear.
+The choice now includes a variety of options that are smart, stylish and practical.
+Many styles are available up to UK size 13.
 You can view our range of nursing shoes for men here

 Rotating Work Shoes for Foot Health